peak district winter solstice photography workshop

 However, we will be maximising our chances and photographing from sunrise to sunset to try and ensure we come back with some images from the day.

 As the light is good throughout the day, we will choose our next locations depending on the weather.
-We may carry on with some grand landscapes such as the nearby Lathkill Dale and heading to Parson’s Tor or we may choose waterfalls if it’s a little dull, this would probably Lathkill Tufa Weir.
+We may carry on with some grand landscapes such as the nearby Lathkill Dale and heading to Parson’s Tor or we may choose waterfalls if it’s a little dull, this would probably Lathkill Tufa Weir or Three Shires Head.

 To finish the day off, we will do a sunset at somewhere like Curbar Edge, a classic gritstone edge contrasting with the limestone we started with at sunrise.
 We will be perfectly placed to capture golden sidelight striking the gritstone cliffs of Curbar Edge.

-We will meet to do a meet and greet with myself and the other photographers at 07:00 before making our way to Chrome Hill.
+We will meet to do a meet and greet with myself and the other photographers at 07:30 before making our way up Ramshaw Rocks.

 We will break for lunch around 12:00 and if time allows, look at some of my previous images on a laptop to discuss basic processing techniques within Adobe Lightroom.
 The day will conclude after sunset around 16:00.